 The Harvard Film Archive's manuscript collections and paper-based materials are accessed through the Houghton Library Reading Room.

-Please reference this guide to learn about Houghton's specific policies for use and to read guidelines for requesting materials prior to planning your visit.
-If you are new to researching with primary materials, start with the How To guide on using Harvard's Special Collections and Archives for a primer.
+Please reference the Houghton Library guide to learn about Houghton's specific policies for use and guidelines for requesting materials.
+If you are new to researching with primary materials, start with the How-To Guide on using Harvard's Special Collections and Archives.

-Do I have to make an appointment 10 business days in advance?
+Do I have to make an appointment ten business days in advance?
 How strict is this rule?

 Yes, and this rule is strictly enforced.